bekk/bekk-christmas/post/javascript/feature-toggling-as-a-service-–-❤️at-first-sight.md

 authors:
   - Thomas Svensen
 ---
 Feature toggling as a service is best explained by a live demo.
 This 60 second sample from our enterprise app shows how we can instantly enable/disable a feature.
-And it shows how we can do even for a specific user of our app!
+And it shows how we can also do that for a specific user of our app!

 <video controls>
   <source src="https://github.com/thomassvensen/ost-a-video/blob/master/Feature%20Flag%20demo.mp4?raw=true" type="video/mp4">